Order before 00:30 for next day delivery Extra 15% off on APP Earn £15 Credit? Over 194k reviews & 4.4 rated

 1. Dumbbell shoulder press

-The dumbbell shoulder press is one of the best exercises for building shoulder mass and strength.
-It uses multiple muscles at once, which allows you to lift a large amount of weight.
-It primarily targets the anterior delts as well as the triceps.
+The dumbbell shoulder press is a great exercise for building shoulder mass and strength.
+It’s a compound movement, which means it uses multiple muscles at once, allowing you to lift more weight.
+This exercise primarily targets the anterior delts and triceps.

-The dumbbell shoulder press can be done either seated or standing.
-The seated version is better for building shoulder mass as it isolates the shoulders and removes any support from the legs and lower back.
-The most common rep range for muscle growth is between eight and 12 reps.
+You can do the dumbbell shoulder press either seated or standing.
+The seated variation is better for isolating the shoulders and removing support from the legs and lower back.
+For muscle growth, aim for a rep range of 8 to 12 reps.

 How to do the dumbbell shoulder press

-• Pick a suitable weight for your required number of reps.
-Raise each weight up and let the dumbbells sit on the shoulders (or just above) with your palms facing forwards.
+• Pick a suitable weight for your desired number of reps.
+Lift each dumbbell to shoulder height with your palms facing forwards.

-• Push the weight up above the head and touch the dumbbells together above the head.
-Then, lower the weight back down until the dumbbells sit back on the shoulder.
+• Push the weight up overhead until the dumbbells touch.
+Then, lower the weight back down to the starting position.

-• Repeat the steps for your chosen number of reps and sets.
-Try to keep the weight the same throughout your workout.
+• Repeat for your chosen number of reps and sets, trying to keep the weight consistent throughout your workout.

 2. Dumbbell front raise